18F/dsnap-registration/fe-architecture.md

 We'll know a step is complete when all validations on the page pass.
 This means that the steps themselves should have a wizard behavior (although they will lack the previous and next buttons)

+Employment info is a bit confusing and has a loop clause: for each household benefit recipient
+    if they select they have one or more jobs show employment screen until they select 'no other jobs'

 ## data design